-A LFG Collection and Control System (GCCS) has been in operation at the El Sobrante Landfill since 1993.
-The GCCS currently consists of approximately 316 vertical, horizontal and SVE extraction wells that are placed under vacuum via a piping network that extracts the LFG from the waste mass and conveys the LFG to a Zink Ultra Low Emissions flare station.
+A LFG Collection and Control System (GCCS) has been in operation at the EI Sobrante Landfill since 1993.
+The GCCS currently consists of approximately 392 vertical, horizontal and SVE extraction wells that are placed under vacuum via a piping network that extracts the LFG from the waste mass and conveys the LFG to two Zink Ultra Low Emissions flares.
 The LFG system is continually adjusted to minimize LFG impacts to the environment.
-In 2020, El Sobrante brought 52 new wells online, bringing the total number of active wells up to 316.
-This was to capture LFG from the recent waste lifts placed across the top deck and in Phase 11B.USA Waste also installed over 8900 linear feet of lateral and header vacuum lines to connect to the new wells and convey the extracted gas to the Zink Ultra Low Emission flare.
+In 2021, USA Waste installed the second Zink Ultra Low Emissions flare adjacent to the existing flare.
+In addition, USA Waste decommissioned 1 well and brought 77 new wells online, bringing the total number of active wells up to 392.
+This was to capture LFG from the recent waste lifts placed in Phase 12 and additional extraction in Phase 8.
+USA Waste also installed over 21,000 linear feet of lateral and header vacuum lines to connect to the new wells and convey the extracted gas to the flare station.